-Bids will be received at the office of the City Secretary, located at 4601 Padre Boulevard, South Padre Island, Texas 78597 until 2:00 pm on December 20, 2022, and then publicly opened and read.
+Bids will be received at the office of the City Secretary, located at 4601 Padre Boulevard, South Padre Island, Texas 78597, to include a hard copy bid packet and a digital copy contained in a flash drive, until 2:00 pm on February 2, 2023, and then publicly opened and read.
 Any bid received after closing time will be returned unopened.

-A Pre-Bid Meeting is scheduled for 10:00 am on December 12, 2022, at City Hall located at 4601 Padre Boulevard, Texas 78597.
+A Pre-Bid Meeting is scheduled for 10:00 am on January 24, 2023, at City Hall located at 4601 Padre Boulevard, Texas 78597.
 The Pre-Bid Meeting will be conducted by the Engineer and the City.